 Basic blackjack strategy is something that players must learn as soon as they have learned the rules of the game.
 Basic strategy charts, which are available free of charge at most blackjack portals, tell players exactly what they should do in almost every situation they face while playing the game.

-If players cannot memorize it, they can refer to it every now and then while playing a game of blackjack.
+If players cannot memorise it, they can refer to it now and then while playing a game of blackjack.

 Understanding blackjack terms

 Another major mistake that new players make is omitting to learn blackjack terms.
 Players should not only learn the rules, but understand correctly what is meant by hitting, standing, insurance, doubling down, surrendering, and so on.

 There is not much sense in playing blackjack if players do not understand the basics.

 Before playing blackjack, players should also know what is meant by hard hands, which are hands that do not contain an ace, and soft hands, which are hands that contain an ace.

 It also helps to know some basic blackjack strategies as follows:

 • Avoid splitting tens, fives, and fours, but always split eights and aces.

 • Sevens, threes, and twos can be split only if the dealer’s exposed card is seven or lower.

 • Sixes can be split if the dealer’s exposed card is six or lower.